 What are the four types of grammatical cohesion?

-This is the second of three lessons about Cohesive Devices.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of three chapters about Cohesive Devices.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Review Lesson 1’s introduction to cohesive devices

 – Explore the four grammatical categories that improve cohesion in an academic essay

 In Chapter 1 of this short reader on cohesive devices, we explored the concept of cohesion in a piece of academic writing and introduced four types of lexical cohesion: reference, substitution, collocation and semantic fields.
 In this next chapter, we turn our attention to the four grammatical strategies that can be used to improve coherence in your writing.
 After completing this chapter, consider unlocking our Chapter 2 Worksheet to check your knowledge of this topic before moving on to our third and final chapter.